Local museums and entertainment venues have temporarily closed or canceled scheduled events in response to the spread of COVID-19.

 Salado Museum and College Park

-Salado Museum and College Park has announced it will be closed to the public until April 6.
+Salado Museum and College Park announced Wednesday it would be closed to the public until April 6.
 Because of the closure several events at the museum will be postponed.
 “Bluebonnet Road,” a musical comedy radio show, which was set to take place March 27 and 28 will be postponed, as will the encore presentation by Cody Drake, Arizona Treasure Hunter.

 The traveling exhibit “Vaquero: The Genesis of the Texas Cowboy” is still scheduled to be at the museum April 27 through May 23.
 There will also be a special cowboy harmonica workshop by Gary Allegretto May 2.